Homemade Fabric Softeners For Fluffy Soft Clothes

 Homemade fabric softeners for washing machines work by balancing the pH in the washing machine, this in turn helps your fabrics to feel more soft.
 I’m not a huge fan of washing machine fabric softeners because it requires adding something extra into the washing machine during the rinsing cycle.
 That takes a touch more attention than I’m willing to give my laundry.

 This is a really simple method for softening clothing.
 All you need is a little baking soda added in during the rinse cycle and your good to go.
 It’s simple and it works great.
 This was my go to method before I started using wool dryer balls.

-These homemade fabric softener crystals from Happy Money Saver are an alternative to store bought products like Purex Crystals.
+These homemade natural fabric softener crystals from Happy Money Saver are an alternative to store bought products like Purex Crystals.
 This recipe is just epsom salt and essentials oils.
 It’s another great example of companies slapping a couple of cheap ingredients together and charge a premium for it, not to mention a bunch of extra chemicals for scenting and coloring.

-This homemade fabric softener from Everyday Roots is essentially the last two posts combined.
+This homemade natural fabric softener from Everyday Roots is essentially the last two posts combined.
 Basically, if they’re good separately they’ve got to be great together!

 Vinegar Fabric Softener

-Vinegar fabric softener is another really great simple fabric softening solution.
+Vinegar fabric softener is another really great diy fabric softening solution.
 All you need for this fabric softener is a little vinegar splashed into your washing machine during the rinse cycle and your clothes will come out soft and fluffy in the end.

 This homemade fabric softener from Happy Money Saver is another great combo option.
 It combines the power of both baking soda and vinegar into one super fabric softener.
 Again, if they’re good on their own, they’ll be great together!